cosandr/go-motd/README.md

 - `warnings_only` will hide content unless there is a warning, per-module override available
 - `show_order` list of enabled modules, they will be displayed in the same order.
 If not defined, the order in [defaultOrder](./motd.go#L18) will be used.
-- `col_def` arrange module ouput in columns as defined by a 2-dimensional array, configuration for example pictures shown below.
+- `col_def` arrange module output in columns as defined by a 2-dimensional array, configuration for example pictures shown below.
 Note that this overrides `show_order`.

 ```yaml
 col_def: